christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
     Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
-    Alexander's mother Olympias, who was a Scythian princess of the Molossian tribe, claimed to have been impregnanted by the god Zeus Ammon disguised as a dragon.
+    Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the Molossian tribe, claimed to have been impregnanted by the god Zeus Ammon disguised as a dragon.
 -   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata